elgohr-update/dwp-orchestration-service/README.md

 ###Endpoint ot submit request for user containers
  Requests using JWT to be submitted as a post request to `/connect`
+ - The JWT should be sent as a string in the header under the key `Authorisation`
+ - The JWT should contain:
+    * `cognito:username` or `username` (provided by AWS Cognito)
+    * `cognito:groups` - an array of the groups that the user has access to

  Test requests that omit JWT to be submitted as a post request to `/deployusercontainers`

  Header of request must contain the following:
   - `Authorisation`*
+  - `cognito:groups` - can be an empty string

   Optional inputs for body of request are:
   - `jupyterCpu`            - default : 512